 (i) Gulf-Atlantic regions of the US experience a type of climate similar to that of central China except the monsoonal characteristics are less well established

-(iii) Annual rainfall is heavy with annual average 100-150 cm
+(iii) Annual rainfall is heavy with an annual average of 100-150 cm

-(iv) No distinct dry period with a tendency towards summer maximum, brought by the on shore trade winds which swings landward from the Atlantic.
+(iv) No distinct dry period with a tendency towards summer maximum, brought by the onshore trade winds which swing landward from the Atlantic.

 (v) The amount of rain is increased by frequent thunderstorms in summers & hurricanes by Sep & October, with some places showing a secondary maximum in winters.

-(vi) Annual range of temperature is much smaller comparative to china type of climate
+(vi) Annual range of temperature is much smaller compared to china type of climate

 (vii) Sometimes violent tornadoes occur, due to intense heating of the land.

-(ii) The south east trade winds bring about a more even distribution of rainfall throughout the year with mean annual of approx. 100 - 150 cm.
+(ii) The south-east trade winds bring about a more even distribution of rainfall throughout the year with a mean annual of approx. 100 - 150 cm.